ppy/osu-wiki/wiki/Modding/en.md

   - **This shape is ugly**: Whether the shape is made of hit circles, sliders, or both; the mapper obviously will not understand what you are requesting.
     What looks aesthetically pleasing to the mapper may not always look aesthetically pleasing to you.
     If you are going to suggest as such, at least explain why and supply another suggestion that the mapper could use.
-    - You can instead use `this shape could look more nicely, try this:` followed by your requested changes or something similar.
+    - You can instead use `this shape could look better, try this:` followed by your requested changes or something similar.
 - Offensive language
   - Even if the mapper is a close friend, please try to keep your mod post clean.
     It is understandable that certain patterns may seem completely illogical to you, but there is never a reason for insulting the mapper.